gpaterno/openstack_explained/5_dualmode_hybrid.md

 Notes: two regions scenario

-## A working example
+## A real-life example

-Let me give you a more complicated example of a client of mine, who is very conservative, and also where Microsoft given the option to use Azure services as part of their global agreement.
+Let me give you a more complicated example of a client of mine in the oil&gas industry.
+To get things a little more complcated, Microsoft given the option to use Azure services as part of their global agreement and therefore was key to be integrated.

 ![](images/hybrid_dualmode_it.jpg)